Showing posts with label Faye Dunaway. Show all posts

 From a film buff's perspective, it's also a great deal of fun seeing if you catch and count which stars in the film have worked with each other in the past (hint: Love is a Many Splendored Thing) or would again in the future (hint: Airport '79).

-The Towering Inferno endures for me as the last of the genre to be sincere enough to play it straight and attempt to balance human drama with spectacular action.
+The Towering Inferno endures for me as the last of the genre to be sincere enough to play it straight, take itself reasonably seriously, and attempt to balance human drama with spectacular action.

 BONUS MATERIAL